LinkedIn Strategy

 • "Your next marketing hire is in my network | B2B SaaS recruiting"

 A strong headline makes candidates think "this person understands my world" and makes hiring managers think "this person knows my market."
+Your headline is the first thing people read.
+Make it specific enough that the right people feel recognized.

-2. Build Your About Section Around Your Recruiting Niche
+Build Your About Section Around Your Niche

 Generalist profiles attract nobody.
 Specialist profiles attract the right people.